MEET THE AEDC DIRECTOR

 Since moving here, Cheryl has chaired and co-chaired several different events and has joined different clubs throughout the years.
 She has served ten years as the service unit manager for Guiding Star Girl Scout Council and has been troop level leader.
-She currently serves as a board member on the Custer County Tourism Advisory Board and Custer County Community Block Grant Board, as well as a member of Custer County Economic Development and Nebraska Economic Developers Association.
+She currently serves as a board member for Custer County Tourism, Central Nebraska Economic Development, and Custer County Community Block Grant, and is a member of Custer County Economic Development and Nebraska Economic Developers Association.

 The AEDC office is open Mondays, Thursdays, and Fridays from 9 a.m. to 5 p.m.